Discover History

 In May, Brigadier General Alfred H. Terry headed west from Fort Abraham Lincoln with 1,108 officers and enlisted men, 45 Native American scouts and interpreters, and 190 civilian employees, as well as a wagon train, pack train, spare horses, a cattle herd, and a heavy weapons platoon.
 The detachment included most of Brigadier General Custer's 7th Cavalry.

 The Battle of the Little Bighorn, aka Custer's Last Stand, occurred on June 25-26, 1876.
-Custer's 7th Cavalry Regiment engaged the combined forces of Lakota, Northern Cheyenne, and Arapaho tribes.
-Custer and all the men under his immediate command were killed, marking a major turning point in the relationship between the US and Native American tribes.
+Custer's 7th Cavalry Regiment engaged the combined forces of the Lakota, Northern Cheyenne, and Arapaho tribes.
+Custer and all the men under his immediate command were killed, marking a major turning point in the relationship between the U.S. and Native American tribes.

-The Battle of Slim Buttes, September 1876
+The Battle of Slim Buttes, September 1876 AD

 Figure 8.
 A wounded man is carried away from The Battle of Slim Buttes on a horse drawn stretcher.

 Brigadier General George Crook was also sent to Montana that summer to pursue the Lakota Sioux, who refused to go to the reservation.
-From there, his unit traveled east through the North Dakota badlands to South Dakota, where they engaged the Sioux in The Battle of Slim Buttes in September 1876.
+From there, his unit traveled east through the North Dakota badlands to South Dakota, where they engaged the Sioux in the Battle of Slim Buttes in September 1876.

 The battle was a turning point in the Great Sioux War, leading to further military actions and negotiations between the US government and the Sioux tribes.